vc-bonn/pyevalai/readme.md

 ## Installation (Client)

-If you are a student or tutor, you can install PyEvalAI easily via pip:
+If you are a student or an admin, you can install PyEvalAI easily via pip:

 ```
 pip install pyevalai